 7. How does this compare with hot chocolate packets?

 It’s so easy to make your own delicious hot chocolate that there’s no reason to buy the packets.
 If you haven’t read the ingredients on those things, here they are for the Nestle Rich Chocolate Flavor Hot Cocoa Mix:

 Sugar, corn syrup solids, vegetable oil (partially hydrogenated coconut or palm kernel and hydrogenated soybean), dairy product solids (from milk), cocoa processed with alkali, and less than 2% of salt, cellulose gum, sodium caseinate, dipotassium phosphate, sodium citrate, sodium aluminosilicate, mono- and diglycerides, guar gum, artificial flavors, sucralose.

-- Bring the water to a boil in a saucepan.
+- Bring the water to a boil in a medium saucepan.

 - Immediately whisk the cocoa powder, sugar and sea salt into boiling water.